okgrow/guides/README.md

-How we do things at OK GROW!
+# How we do things at OK GROW!

-Guides:
+Directory:
 =======

 * [Style Guide](https://github.com/okgrow/guides/tree/master/style-guide)